 The overall credit quality of the Company's financial investments is strong.
-At 31 December 2018, all Government Bonds were held with the UK Government, rated AA and valued at £50,620 thousand (2017: £64,377 thousand).
-Similarly, reinsurance assets all have external credit ratings of A or above.
+At 31 December 2019, all Government Bonds were held with the UK Government, rated AA and valued at £50,597 thousand (2018: £50,620 thousand).
+Similarly, at 31 December 2019, reinsurance assets all have external credit ratings of A or above.
 Collective Investment Undertakings are held with highly rated banking institutions or liquidity funds.

 The Company has exposure to its immediate parent AlL via the reinsurance quota share arrangement discussed in section C.1.1.
-At 31 December 2018, the reinsurance asset recoverable from AlL is £98,183 thousand (2017: £103,450 thousand).
+At 31 December 2019, the reinsurance asset recoverable from AlL is £92,464 thousand (2018: £98,183 thousand).
 This asset is neither impaired nor overdue.
-As at 31 December 2018, and after allowing for Deferred Acquisition Costs (DAC), this counterparty risk exposure is legally offset against a creditor balance with AlL associated with future premium payments.
-The Company's exposure to AlL as at 31 December 2018, net of DAC and creditor balances, is negative £2,561 thousand (2017: negative £21,173 thousand).
+As at 31 December 2019, and after allowing for Deferred Acquisition Costs (DAC), this counterparty risk exposure is legally offset against a creditor balance with AlL associated with future premium payments.
+The Company's exposure to AlL as at 31 December 2019, net of DAC and creditor balances, is negative £13,073 thousand (2018: negative £2,561 thousand).
 The Company is also a named party to Group wide external catastrophe reinsurance arrangements, and hence could independently access external catastrophe reinsurance recoveries due.

-The Company's exposure to receivables of £72,076 thousand at 31 December 2018 (2017: £82,301 thousand) primarily comprises amounts due from insurance contract holders which are neither impaired nor overdue.
+The Company's exposure to receivables of £70,180 thousand at 31 December 2019 (2017: £72,076 thousand) primarily comprises amounts due from insurance contract holders which are neither impaired nor in the main overdue.